 If your POS system shows data in a meaningful and easy-to-understand way, it will be easier to get actionable insights from your stats and make informed business decisions.

+One of the most fundamental things you need to open a bar is an idea of your own.
 Strive to set your bar apart from all the rest from the start.
 Differentiation is critical in a saturated market.
 Remember that what makes you different isn’t a gimmick.

 Get inspired by our bar promotion ideas or consider building your USP around the following: